-The A420 bypass
+The A420 Bypass

 The A420, the major trunk road between Oxford and Swindon used to pass directly through the Market Place in Faringdon.
 During the 1950s and 60s more and more traffic was passing through Faringdon; lorries from Pressed Steel were passing every two minutes, in addition to other traffic.
-This was exasperated when a firm who had been laying a telephone cable in the narrow section between the Market Place and Cornmarket damaged the old brick culvert taking the brook under the road.
+Commercial juggernauts and holiday caravans passing each other in the narrow section between the Market Place and Cornmarket often got stuck, blocking both road and pavement.
+The situation was exasperated when a firm who had been laying a telephone cable damaged the old brick culvert taking the brook under the road in ‘The Narrows’.
 There was absolutely no other possible route for all the traffic, so a Bailey Bridge had to be placed over the road while repairs took place underneath. (more…).

 Modern Bus Service